cappachu/parlance/README.rst

 Start Speaking Localese with Ease:
 ----------------------------------

-Pick a username and begin chatting with people on your home, office or public network.
+Pick a username/handle and begin chatting with people on your home, office, cafe or public network.

 Type **:q** or **:quit** to Quit